junxit/us-congress-code/title-42/chapter-6a/sec-287d.md

     - **(D)** supporting the development and expansion of clinical trials of treatments and therapies for which obtaining such data has been determined to be an appropriate function; and
     - **(E)** encouraging the national research institutes to conduct and support such research, including such clinical trials.
 - **(d)** *Advisory Committee*
-  - **(1)** In carrying out subsection (b) of this section, the Director of the Office shall establish an advisory committee to be known as the Advisory Committee on Research on Women’s Health (in this subsection referred to as the “Advisory Committee”).
+  - **(1)** In carrying out subsection (b), the Director of the Office shall establish an advisory committee to be known as the Advisory Committee on Research on Women’s Health (in this subsection referred to as the “Advisory Committee”).
   - **(2)** The Advisory Committee shall be composed of no fewer than 12, and not more than 18 individuals, who are not officers or employees of the Federal Government.
 The Director of NIH shall make appointments to the Advisory Committee from among physicians, practitioners, scientists, and other health professionals, whose clinical practice, research specialization, or professional expertise includes a significant focus on research on women’s health.
 A majority of the members of the Advisory Committee shall be women.
   - **(3)** The Director of the Office shall serve as the chair of the Advisory Committee.
   - **(4)** The Advisory Committee shall—